wrightjjw/neovim-config/README.md

 - More!

 ## Todo List
-- [ ] Enable "snippet skipping": using tab to go to next part of snippet
+- [x] Enable "snippet skipping": using tab to go to next part of snippet
 - [ ] Find keybind that allows `<cr>` without inputting a cmp suggestion.
+- [ ] Disable tag completion in not html jsx
+- [ ] DAP Mode, especially for NodeJS

 ## Windows
 Supported on Windows as much as possible.